 The Holy Spirit;

 The good news is that God did not abandon the Followers of Jesus to struggle on their own.
 The Child of God, living according to God's plan and guidance, can have the most fulfilling life there is.

 After Jesus' death and resurrection, He sent the Holy Spirit to indwell, comfort and counsel each of His followers.
 The Holy Spirit brought them peace, joy, and hope, and enabled them to be strong and faithful, despite the world's hostility.

 "And I will ask the Father, and he will give you another Counselor to be with you forever - the Spirit of truth.
 The world cannot accept him, because it neither sees him or knows him.
 But you know him, for he lives with you and will be in you," (John 14:16-17).

 Hope and Joy for the Followers of Christ;

-Paul encouraged the followers of Christ to not lose heart or give up on their eternal reward.
-This world is not all there is - If you are a Christian, you are a child of God and will inherit eternal>life after death!
+Paul encouraged the Followers of Jesus not to lose heart or give up on their eternal reward.
+This world is not all there is; f you are a Christian, you are a Child of God, and will inherit eternal life!

-Christians can confidently look beyond this brief life with the promise that because Jesus shed his blood on the cross we will spend a glorious eternity with Him in a place where there is unspeakable joy and no suffering, or tears.
+Christians can confidently look beyond this brief life with the promise that because Jesus shed His blood on the cross, we will spend a glorious eternity with Him, in a place where there is unspeakable joy, no suffering, and no tears.